kcbanner/node-cas/Readme.md

   Central Authentication Service (CAS) client for Node.js

   This module handles CAS authentication (with support for proxies and extended attributes), and can also transparently redirect a web page if needed.
 The ticket validation step is available as its own function for those who wish to handle things manually.
 Proxied requests can be made through a function call, or optionally through an HTTP request with custom headers.
-Planned features include support for single sign-out.
+Single sign out is also supported with Express/Connect.

   To start the login process manually, send your users to: `https://cas_base_url/login?service=url_to_handle_ticket_validation`.
 In the University of Waterloo example below, this url would be: `https://cas.uwaterloo.ca/cas/login?service='my_service'`.